TotallyInformation/node-red-contrib-uibuilder/V2-PROGRESS.md

 ## IN PROGRESS

 * npm processing.
-* need to remove old settings code & matching update code - replace with new.
-Partially complete.
 * Add new middleware processing

 ### To Fix

-* [Major] Admin ui: copy index flag not set to true by default
+* [Major] Admin ui: copy index flag not set to true by default?
-* [Minor] fe: server time offset not working even though the 'client connect' control message from the server includes `msg.serverTimestamp`
+* [Minor] Admin ui: In file editor, cannot currently edit files in sub-folders of src/dist.
+Also cannot create/delete/rename sub-folders.
-* [Minor] Admin ui: remove front-end debug flag as it doesn't really do anything useful
+* [Minor] Admin ui: In file editor, cannot currently rename files.
-* [Minor] Admin ui default text for advanced is "Path & Module Details", it should be "Path & Module Info"
-* [Minor] When a client connects, both control msgs contain msg.cacheControl = "REPLAY".
-Only 1 of them needs that.
+* [Minor] Admin ui: In file editor, none-text files cannot be handled but we want them so we can upload/rename/delete them.

 * [~~Major~~ Fixed] Admin ui: Deploy causes vendor paths (except socket.io) to disappear Bug introduced by moving vendor path processing to outside of the instance process.
 So we have to exclude the vendor paths when killing the instance paths during the close event.
+* [~~Minor~~ Fixed] fe: server time offset not working even though the 'client connect' control message from the server includes `msg.serverTimestamp`
+* [~~Minor~~ Fixed] Admin ui default text for advanced is "Path & Module Details", code sets it to "Path & Module Info"

 ----